 Regulation

 WIN firmly believes that a sustainable supply chain is the key to the Company's success in long-term operations.
 To ensure suppliers understand and establish sustainable operations, we referenced information published by the Responsible Business Alliance (RBA) and related international regulations to establish the WIN Supplier Code of Conduct, requiring suppliers to comply with the code in their business conduct in labor, health and safety, environment, corporate ethics, and management systems and fully comply with the laws and regulations of the countries/regions of their operations.
+In addition, we have implemented a traceability system for our raw materials to ensure responsible sourcing and minimize environmental and social impacts throughout our supply chain.
 We also require suppliers to communicate these requirements to their suppliers and supervise the implementation status of the next level of suppliers.

 WIN Supplier Code of Conduct